leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 ```

 Use the environment.yml file to create a conda environment with HiC-Pro and its dependencies installed.
 Activate the environment.
-Set the environment on the Path to be able to run it when using docker for FitHiChIP
+Set the environment on the Path to be able to run it when using Docker for FitHiChIP.

 ```
 conda env create -f HiC-Pro/environment.yml -p HiCPro_ENV